 Lots of things going on lately, chief among them is I started a new job.
 Really happy I did and you can hit up my LinkedIn profile if you’re curious where I went, whether I’m happy about the move, or if we’re hiring. (here’s a hint:

-I’m very happy about I love the new opportunity)
+I’m very happy about I love the new gig)

 I’ll make the first one brief.
 I’m not really sure what I’ll cover in these posts yet.
-I could cover some technical bits (like how I’m ramping up at work – doing bug fixes by first creating end-to-end tests that confirm the bug, and implementing the fix!) or I could talk about some social agenda bits that are going on around the Pacific North West (like why I decided we would give to the Hope Link charity).
+I could cover some technical bits (like how I’m ramping up at work – doing bug fixes by first creating end-to-end tests that confirm the bug, and implementing the fix!) or I could talk about some social agenda bits that are going on around the Pacific North West (you should consider supporting Hope Link).
 I could talk about hobbies I don’t have enough time to do such as painting, brewing, … or guitar.
 Or I might even cover a video game or two (the new Pokemon for Switch is just great btw).

 I’ll leave it here for now.
 The exercise is to just get posts going.